What type of road crash costs do we distinguish?

 Answer

-The road crash costs can be subdivided into six cost items [4] [7] [8]; see Figure 5.
-Three quarters of the total costs are human costs.
-The second largest cost item are property damage costs (14%); other cost items are relatively minor ones.
+The road crash costs can be subdivided into six cost items [7] [9] [10]; see figure 4.
+Over three quarters of the total costs are human costs.
+The second largest cost item is property damage (13% of the total costs); other cost items are relatively minor ones.

 Human costs